All Products

 AttachmentNoRouteDropPacketsRate

-The total rate of packets from the network instance to the transit router that are dropped because no matching route is found.
+Total rate of packets dropped because traffic from the network instance had no matching route.
 Unit: pps.

-The total rate of traffic from the network instance to the transit router that is dropped because a blackhole route is matched.
+Total rate of traffic dropped because traffic from the network instance matched a blackhole route.
 Unit: bps.

 AttachmentBlackHoleDropPackets